dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

     * an execution environment that gives Python notebooks access to LAF data and is optimized for feature lookup.
 * the *etcbc* package
-    * an extension toolkit geared to a specific LAF resource: the ETCBC Hebrew Text Database.
+    * an extension toolkit geared to a specific LAF resource: the `ETCBC Hebrew Text Database <http://www.persistent-identifier.nl/?identifier=urn%3Anbn%3Anl%3Aui%3A13-048i-71>`_.
 * the *emdros2laf* package
     * conversion from EMDROS to LAF.
 The ETCBC Hebrew is originally available as an EMDROS database.
       This package performs the conversion to LAF.